Ama-kon/Ama-kon/README.md

 👋 Hi, I'm Amalia Konstantinidou, a female in my 30s living in Germany.
-👀 I am a junior frontend developer in training
+👀 I am a junior frontend developer.
 🌱 Currently, I'm dedicated to learning everything I can to achieve my goal and expand my skill set.
 💼 I bring a blend of creativity and a strong will to learn.
 💞️ I'm eager to collaborate with others in the web development community to learn and gain experience.